jakwings/node-temp-fs/README.md

 *   `path`: The absolute path to the tempfile.
 *   `fd`: An integer file descriptor.
 *   `unlink`: A special function for you to delete the file.
 If you invoke it with a callback function, it will become asynchronous.
+If the file is not tracked, it may throw when an error occurs or the first argument of the callback function will be an Error object.

 ### tempfs.openSync([options]): file